maurochiozzi/liverplot/README.md

 ## Data Mockup

 CoreyMSchafer has also developed a script to generate random values to be saved into a CSV file, which can be used to perform a live test.
 Get it on his [repository](https://github.com/CoreyMSchafer/code_snippets/blob/master/Python/Matplotlib/09-LiveData/data_gen.py).

+## Miscellaneous

+Wondering about the misspelt repo name?
+Well, it's just a pun with Liverpool :P